 - What events do they attend to learn about and pursue each interest, i.e. conferences?

-For example, if one interest of your target audience is tech innovation culture, here are some possible topics:
+- For example, if your target audience is interested in tech innovation culture, here are some possible topics:

 Step 6.
 Target Your Audience In Marketing

 Use the Content Marketing and Interests document you downloaded to keep track of your audience online and engage with and follow things they care about on social media channels they are active on.